Calinog: Demographics

-In the 2020 census, the population of Calinog, Iloilo, was 62,853 people, with a density of sigfig 62,853/274.55.
+In the 2024 census, the population of Calinog was 63,896 people, with a density of sigfig 63896/274.55.

 Ethnic groups

-There are two ethnic groups identified.
-They are the Suludnon or Bukidnon tribe and the Aeta.
+There are two ethnic groups within Calinog, the Suludnon or Bukidnon tribe, and the Aeta.
 The Suludnon or Bukidnon tribe comprises the thirteen (13) mountain barangays.
-The Aeta group resides in the different barangays of the municipality.
+The Aeta group resides in the other barangays of the municipality.

 Languages

 The main local languages are Hiligaynon, Capiznon and Kinaray-a.
-Filipino and English are also used and understood by the local residents, but are seldom used in daily life.
+Though Filipino and English are understood by the residents, they are seldom used in daily life.